 Not Necessarily the Dark Side

 Just as segments of fandom can be toxic gatekeepers, other times it can be powerful tools for change.
 When fandom voices offer criticism in a loud and constructive way, sometimes they can impact the direction of a franchise.
 Fan protests have led to better representation of marginalized communities in media, a greater variety of content, and, in some instances, even resuscitated beloved series and characters.

 With Star Trek, the J. J. Abrams-produced reboot films were commercial and critical successes that brought Trek to the true mainstream.
 But some fans wanted a return to the proper timeline—and the proper venue: television.
-And they wanted someone who truly understood the franchise to captain this new ship.
 The result?
-CBS’ upcoming Star Trek: Discovery, with lifelong Trekkie Bryan Fuller on board as executive producer and writer.[Editor’s Note: As of publication time, Fuller has stepped down as showrunner but continues to be a writer and producer on the series.]
+CBS’ Star Trek: Discovery.

 We’re All Stories

 In the Star Wars universe, EU fans—myself included—rejoiced at the return of Grand Admiral Thrawn.
 Our passion was palpable, and in the end, it appears Lucasfilm kept an open mind to elements of the EU.
 Or as Rebels showrunner Dave Filoni put it prior to debuting the season’s trailer, “Let’s take a moment and expand the universe a little .”

 “It was pretty amazing,” Filoni later said regarding the fan reaction to bringing Thrawn back.
 “I know how much people like the character, but I think when it’s not from one of the films, you can always easily underestimate how much it means to somebody.”